Get Heart Healthy! We’re here to help you. Follow the Indian Heart Association’s road-map to a healthy heart:

 “India has the dubious distinction of being known as the coronary and diabetes capital of the world.
 [This study] must prompt the government to develop public health strategies that will change lifestyles, if these risk factors are to be controlled.” – Dr. Prakash Deedwania, University of California, San Francisco, USA

 II.
-Ask the Physician: Question and Answers
+Ask the Physician: You Ask, We Explain

 from Mr. Krishnan of Palghat, Kerala, India: